Ayaan Hirsi Ali: Dutch citizenship controversy

 Hirsi Ali had already admitted to friends and VVD party colleagues that she had lied about her full name, date of birth, and the manner in which she had come to the Netherlands in her asylum application, but persisted in saying it was true that she was trying to flee a forced marriage.
 In her first book, The Son Factory (2002), she had already provided her real name and date of birth, and she had also stated these in a September 2002 interview published in the political magazine HP/De Tijd. and in an interview in the VARA gids (2002).
-Hirsi Ali asserted in her 2006 autobiography (2007 in English) Infidel that she had already made full disclosure of the discrepancy to VVD officials back when she was invited to run for parliament in 2002.
+Hirsi Ali asserted in her 2006 autobiography Infidel that she had already made full disclosure of the discrepancy to VVD officials back when she was invited to run for parliament in 2002.
 On the issue of her name, she applied under her grandfather's surname in her asylum application ('Ali' instead of what had till then been 'Magan'), to which she was entitled nonetheless; she later said it was to escape detection and retaliation by her clan for the foiled marriage.
 In the later parliamentary investigation of Hirsi Ali's immigration, the Dutch law governing names was reviewed.
 An applicant may legally use a surname derived from any generation as far back as the grandparent.
 Therefore, Hirsi Ali's application, though against her clan custom of names, was legal under Dutch law.
 The question of her age was of minor concern.
 Media speculation arose in 2006 that she could lose her Dutch citizenship because of these issues, rendering her ineligible for parliament.
 At first, Minister Rita Verdonk said she would not look into the matter.
 She later decided to investigate Hirsi Ali's naturalisation process.
 The investigation found that Hirsi Ali had not legitimately received Dutch citizenship, because she had lied about her name and date of birth.
 However, later inquiries established that she was entitled to use the name Ali because it was her grandfather's name.
 Verdonk moved to annul Hirsi Ali's citizenship, an action later overridden at the urging of Parliament.